 Urban Piper provides business automation solutions for restaurants and cloud kitchens.
 They help them get their businesses online and increase their in-store sales through loyalty programs.
-The platform is used by brands such as Eat.Fit, Chai Point and Cafe Coffee Day as a swiss knife for their online ordering & catalogue management.
+The platform is used by brands such as Eat.Fit, Chai Point and Cafe Coffee Day as a Swiss Army Knife for their online ordering and catalogue management.

 We started the sprint by interviewing key stakeholders on the team about product goals and the challenges they were facing.
-It turned out Urban Piper had a product for restaurants and cloud kitchens to manage their catalogue across 8+ food aggregators, availability across multiple locations, run marketing programs and analyse data.
-Unfortunately, it was a power-packed product that needed daily assistance from Urban Piper’s support team for them to be able to use.
+It turned out that Urban Piper had a power-packed product to help restaurants and cloud kitchens manage their catalogue across 8+ food aggregators, check availability across multiple locations, run marketing programs and analyse data.
+Unfortunately, companies needed daily assistance from Urban Piper’s support team to actually use the product.
 And that’s precisely the puzzle we stepped in to solve.